Quantum machine learning of large datasets using randomized measurements: Support vector machine

 \section{Support vector machine}

-Our goal is to classify unlabeled test data by learning from labeled training data as shown in Fig.\ref{fig:sketch}a.
-The dataset for the supervised learning task contains in total $L$ entries.
-The $i$-th data item is described by a $M$-dimensional feature vector $\boldsymbol{x}_i$ with label $y_i$, which belongs to one of $C$ possible classes.
+Our goal is to classify unlabeled test data by learning from labeled training data as shown in Fig.\ref{fig:sketch}a. \revC{The dataset for the supervised learning task $\{\{\boldsymbol{x}_i,y_i\}\}_{i=1}^L$ contains in total $L$ items.} The $i$-th data item is described by a $M$-dimensional feature vector $\boldsymbol{x}_i$ and corresponding label $y_i$.
+Label $y_i$ belongs to $C$ possible classes, while the feature vector $\boldsymbol{x}_i=\{\boldsymbol{x}_i^{(n)}\}_{n=1}^M$ consists of $M$ real-valued entries.
 To learn and classify data, we use a kernel $K(\boldsymbol{x}_i,\boldsymbol{x}_j)$ that is a measure of distance between feature vectors $\boldsymbol{x}_i$ and $\boldsymbol{x}_j$~\cite{schuld2018supervised}.
 The kernel corresponds to an embedding of the $M$-dimensional data into a higher-dimensional space, where analysis of the data becomes easier~\cite{scholkopf2018learning}.
 In quantum kernel learning, we embed the data into the high-dimensional Hilbert space of the quantum computer and use it to calculate the kernel (see Fig.\ref{fig:sketch}b).
 With the kernels, we train a support vector machine (SVM) to find hyperplanes that separate two classes of data (see Fig.\ref{fig:sketch}c).
 The SVM is optimized using the kernels of the training dataset with a semidefinite program that can be efficiently solved with classical~\cite{wolkowicz2012handbook} or quantum computers~\cite{brandao2017quantum,bharti2021nisq}.

 subject to the conditions $\sum_i\alpha_iy_i=0$ and $\alpha_i\ge0$.
-After finding the optimal weights $\boldsymbol{\alpha}^*$, the SVM predicts the class of a feature vector $\boldsymbol{\eta}$ as $\text{sign}(\sum_i\alpha_i^*y_iK(\boldsymbol{x}_i,\boldsymbol{\eta})+b)$, where $b$ is calculated from the weights.
+After finding the optimal weights $\boldsymbol{\alpha}^*$, the SVM predicts the class of a feature vector $\boldsymbol{\eta}$ as $y_i^\text{pred}=\text{sign}(\sum_i\alpha_i^*y_iK(\boldsymbol{x}_i,\boldsymbol{\eta})+b)$, where $b$ is calculated from the weights.
 One can extend this approach to distinguish $C$ classes by solving $C$ SVMs that separate each class from all other classes.

 The power of the SVM highly depends on a good choice of kernel $K(\boldsymbol{x}_i,\boldsymbol{x}_j)$, such that it captures the essential features of the dataset.
 In the following, we propose a powerful class of quantum kernels that can be implemented with currently available quantum computers.
 Then, we show how to compute kernels for large datasets and mitigate the noise inherent in real quantum devices.